 - a.
 Standard.
 The music unit must carefully select, train, supervise, and evaluate graduate teaching assistants whenever they are employed. - b.
+Guideline.
+Guidelines pertaining to graduate teaching assistants should be informed by institutional policies and procedures.
+Responsibilities and expectations should be clearly articulated to graduate teaching assistants and included in institutional publications. - c.
 Recommendation.
 Mentoring programs for graduate teaching assistants are encouraged.